The Maker-Breaker directed triangle game: Main Results

-Our first theorem addresses the size threshold for the board to turn the game into a Maker's win in the unbiased case and the second one identifies the bounds on the bias threshold for the biased $(1:b)$ game.
+We now state our results for the parity tournament $\Pi(n)$ from Definition~\ref{defi:Parity rule}.
+Our first theorem addresses the size threshold for the board to turn the game into a Maker's win in the unbiased case and the second one identifies the bounds on the bias threshold for the biased $(1:b)$ game, both considered on the parity tournament.

-\begin{theo} For the Maker–Breaker directed triangle game played on the parity tournament $\Pi(n)$: \begin{itemize} \item If $n\le 6$, then Breaker has a winning strategy. \item If $n > 6$, then Maker has a winning strategy. \end{itemize} \end{theo}
+\begin{theo} For the Maker–Breaker directed triangle game played on the parity tournament $\Pi(n)$: \begin{itemize} \item If $n\le 6$, then Breaker has a winning strategy. \item If $n \ge 7$, then Maker has a winning strategy. \end{itemize} \end{theo}

 This result identifies $n=7$ as the threshold; in particular, the tournament $\Pi(7)$ is the smallest instance for which Maker's winning strategy exists.
-We use a \emph{cycle hopping strategy}, which will be described in detail when we present the proof, to outline Maker's winning strategy for $n\geq7$.
+We use a \emph{cycle hopping strategy}, which will be described in detail when we present the proof, to outline Maker's winning strategy for $n\ge7$.
 For $n \le 6$, Breaker can use some variants of a pairing strategy to ensure herself a win.

 \begin{theo} Let $b^*(n)$ denote the threshold bias for the $(1:b)$ Maker–Breaker directed triangle game on $\Pi(n)$.
 Then, for sufficiently large $n$,

 \end{theo}